 Science has proven that women’s brains are wired better for multi-tasking when compared to men’s, which allows women to juggle more things (click here to view one of the many research articles that supports this).
 However, this also makes female brains more vulnerable to stress.
 The Anxiety and Depression Association of America explain that women are twice as likely to have either an anxiety or depressive disorder.
 Furthermore, The World Health Organization reports that 1 in 3 women deal with an anxiety or depressive disorder at some point in their lives.
 These facts don’t even directly address the impact of the stress of balancing the demands of life, especially if a woman is taking on a traditional gender role and is, therefore, the one largely responsible for the tasks of the household, such as childcare, laundry, shopping, etc.

 Improving mental health for women doesn’t mean that women have to completely change their roles.
 But, often the key to a successful life is the ability to find balance between our needs and obligations.
 This is where I can come in to offer support and guidance as you explore that balance.

 Finding Your Inner Wonder Woman!

-In 2012 there was an inspiring 20-minute Ted Talk (which you can find by clicking here to link to our YouTube channel) about the importance of empowerment for women.
+In 2012 there was an inspiring 20-minute Ted Talk (which you can find by clicking here to link to my YouTube channel) about the importance of empowerment for women.
 Even just standing in the “Wonder Woman pose” (i.e. body upright with legs set apart and hands on hips) changes the body’s chemicals and how we respond to situations.
-This level of empowerment is what we want to create when offering counseling for women.
-We want to help women find and embrace their inner Wonder Woman!
+This level of empowerment is what I hope for when offering counseling for women.
+I want to help women find and embrace their inner Wonder Woman!

 Here’s to strong women: May we know them.
 May we be them.
 May we raise them.